sammcdade56/OTGCSRBOT/README.md

 * Documentation doesn't tell you how to hook anything up, just points you to examples which are fairly developer specific (gulp, directly linked npm package, express, pug)
 * Documentation appears out of date with UI - screenshots and instructions don't match, lots of new fields and not sure what they do
 * No good way for multiple to work on the same app that I could find
+  * I can't see/edit Bobby's manifest
 * I have to manually go into Teams and delete, import, install my app if I update the manifest
+  * Does the Guid matter?
+It doesn't appear to require unique - are there conflicts?
 * No indication that the app has been updated but not installed in App Studio
 * Can't copy text from error message in App Studio (took screenshot)
 * `/manifestVersion must be equal to...`